dnbenso/biobench/README.md

 * the functions assume that you are using the modules system - if you aren't just remove the module load calls from the pipelinefunc.sh script and ensure the binaries are your path.
+* If you want to just run one script with dependencies on a SLURM HPC system then you can just execute ./master_sbatch.sh to run the entire workflow.

 To run through the whole pipeline on the command line: